nrr/diffeomorphic/category_diagrams/interview_questions.md

 Suppose now that you're Google circa 2004-07, and you have a pressing business need to run several hundred applications from myriad internal development teams across clusters of myriad nodes.
-Without considering the coordination problem, what tools would you use on each node?
+Without considering the cluster coordination problem, what tools would you use on each node?
 (You have Linux, coreutils, glibc, Xen paravirtualization, etc.)

 Given your solution above, what would happen if there existed a workload